Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Introduction

 where $\KSS^+$ denotes the pseudoinverse of $K_{S_1 S_2}$.
 This form is a CUR decomposition, except that we will treat $K_{XY}$ as a kernel matrix.
 Note that this form is similar to that of a \nys factorization, except that a \nys factorization \cite{nys2001} expects the kernel matrix to be symmetric, with $Y=X$, since eigenvalues of the kernel matrix are implicitly being approximated in the \nys factorization.
 The matrix $K_{XY}$ in \eqref{eq:2sided} is rectangular in general.

 The second form of low-rank factorization that we study is the one-sided form of the interpolative decomposition \cite{ID2005} :

-where $\iii\subseteq X$, $P$ is a permutation matrix, and $G$ is a matrix whose $\max$-norm is bounded by a prescribed constant larger than 1.
-This form can be computed algebraically with the strong rank-revealing QR factorization \cite{rrqr96}, but that would require $K_{XY}$ to be formed explicitly.
-Instead, it is common to algebraically compute the interpolative decomposition of the smaller matrix
+where $\iii\subseteq X$, $P$ is a permutation matrix, $I$ is an identity matrix and $G$ is a general dense matrix.
+This form can be computed algebraically using the strong rank-revealing QR factorization \cite{rrqr96} \cdf{with the property that the $\max$-norm of $G$ is bounded by a prescribed constant larger than 1.
+However, this algebraic factorization requires the entire matrix $K_{XY}$ to be formed explicitly.}